PRESIDENT'S MESSAGE by Jim Rooker

 by a member vote.
 The award is not given solely on carving ability, but given

 to the person who makes a significant contribution to the club.
-The winner's
+Lori's name

-name is added to the plaque and that person keeps the plaque until the next
+was added to the plaque and she will keep the plaque until the next election.

 Lori thanked the club, saying she felt humbled to accept the award.
 She felt that